artificialwit/knowledge-base/PostgreSQL/Basic.md

     - Vairable Valule:  C:\Program Files\PostgreSQL\17\bin
   - Command
     - use pgxnclient inplace of pgxn
-### Entesions
+## Entesions
   - *Make* is also must be installed to run the make file
   - Make sure your have installed C++ tools, from microsoft visual studio installer, these must be below
   - Below command is not working , but have for future reference
     -  pgxnclient install --pg_config "C:\Program Files\PostgreSQL\17\bin\pg_config.exe" vector
   - Now follow the window steps
     - https://github.com/pgvector/pgvector
-  - HTTP
+### HTTP Extension for API call from database
+  - Download windows zip from site or if stored locally
-  - Copy and Paste the Files
+  - Copy and Paste the into the Postgre insatlled directories (C:\Program Files\PostgreSQL\17\):
-You need to copy and paste the http extension files into the correct directories:

-DLL File (http.dll) → PostgreSQL lib Directory
+    - DLL File (http.dll) → PostgreSQL dll Directory

-Copy the http.dll file.
-Navigate to:
-vbnet
-Copy
-Edit
+    - bin file in bin folder of PostgreSQL
-C:\Program Files\PostgreSQL\<version>\lib\
+    - C:\Program Files\PostgreSQL\<version>\share\extension\
-Paste the file here.
-SQL Files (http--*.sql, http.control) → PostgreSQL extension Directory
+    - SQL Files (http--*.sql, http.control) → PostgreSQL extension Directory

-Copy the http--*.sql and http.control files.
-Navigate to:
-pgsql
-Copy
-Edit
-C:\Program Files\PostgreSQL\<version>\share\extension\
-Paste the files here.

-    -  Need to extract the folder and copy and paste relevent file in installed location fo postgreSQL
-    -  And disbale the SSL
+    - And Install SSL if, SSL is not working then disbale the SSL with below command
     ``` sql

       SELECT http_set_curlopt('CURLOPT_SSL_VERIFYPEER', 'false');